 Payments may be made to employees upon the termination of their employment with the Company depending upon the circumstances of their termination, which include termination by the Company with cause or without cause, termination by the employee for good reason, other voluntary termination by the employee, retirement, death, disability, or termination following a change in control of the Company or following a going-private transaction.
 Certain of these circumstances are addressed in employment agreements between the Company and the executives.
-The information set forth below assumes that the NEO was employed by the Company under his applicable agreement, if any, and his employment terminated as of December 29, 2017.
+The information set forth below assumes that the NEO was employed by the Company under his applicable agreement, and his employment terminated as of December 31, 2019.
 For a description of termination provisions in the employment agreements, see "Employment Agreements" above.
-In addition, award agreements for any long-term incentives will also address some of these circumstances.
+In addition, long-term incentive award agreements will address some of these circumstances.